 To be eligible for the first home vacant land concession you must meet the following requirements:

-- Be certain there is no building, or part of a building, on the land when you acquire it; and
+- be certain there is no building, or part of a building, on the land when you acquire it

 What are the exemptions to paying stamp duty in Queensland?

-If you’re buying or building a brand new home and have never owned any Australian property that you’ve lived in, you might be eligible to receive the Queensland First Home Owners’ Grant.
+If you’re buying or building a brand new home and have never owned any Australian property that you’ve lived in, you might be eligible to receive the Queensland First Home Owners Grant.
 At the time of writing, the government will give those eligible $15,000 towards purchasing or building a new house, unit or townhouse if the value of the land and building is less than $750,000.
-While you can claim both the First Home Owners’ Grant and one or more transfer/stamp duty concessions, keep in mind that each has its own different eligibility requirements.
+While you can claim both the First Home Owners Grant and one or more transfer/stamp duty concessions, keep in mind that each has its own different eligibility requirements.
+You might also find it helpful to learn more about the First Home Super Saver (FHSS) Scheme and how much you could save towards a deposit.

 Stamp duty by Australian states and territories